madsfaerch/squid-css/README.md

 ##### Breakpoint delimiter
 By default the size delimiter and the breakpoint delimiter are identical.
-Override that prodiving a specific string for the breakpoint delimiter.
+Override that, by providing a specific string for the breakpoint delimiter.
 ```
-"width-3-medium" -> "width-3--medium"
+"width_3_medium" -> "width_3--medium"
 ```
 `$breakpoint-delimiter: $size-delimiter !default`